mykelalvis/FT/Traveller/WORKING/Book 1.md

 affecting the endurance limit.
 Note that a character is allowed only a specific number of swings and blows by his endurance characteristic, and that only one blow or swing may be made per combat round.
-The number of blows and swings is based on the individual's endur- ance at the beginning of the combat encounter; wounds suffered during the encounter do not reduce the total possible swings and blows, but wounds suffered prior to the encounter which reduce endurance will reduce the allowance according- ly.
+The number of blows and swings is based on the individual's endur-ance at the beginning of the combat encounter; wounds suffered during the encounter do not reduce the total possible swings and blows, but wounds suffered prior to the encounter which reduce endurance will reduce the allowance according-ly.
 The total allowance for swings and blows applies to all such attacks, regardless of whether the character shifts from brawling to blade combat or back.
-Gun com- bat is not affected by endurance.
+Gun com-bat is not affected by endurance.

 ###### Expertise